Southern scrub robin: Breeding

-Unusually for a passerine, the southern scrub robin lays only a single egg, which is grey-green in colour for camouflage amongst the sclerophyllous flora that forms its habitat.
-Each year between July and December, an egg is laid in a nest of twigs on the ground, and which subsequently hatches after sixteen days.
+The birds breed between July and December.
+The nest is built of twigs on the ground and is lined with twigs, grass and bark.
+Unusually for a passerine, the southern scrub robin lays only a single egg.
+It is grey-green in colour for camouflage amongst the sclerophyllous flora that forms its habitat.
+The egg is incubated for sixteen days.
+The young leave the nest after 10–13 days but continue to be fed by both parents.